tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-testnets.md

    tezbake signer client stake 6000 for baker
    ```

+> **ℹ️ Staking Options:**
+>
 > Change 6000 to the amount you want to stake.
-The minimum is 6000 XTZ.
-You may start baking with as little as 1000 XTZ but you will need to set your baking over staking multiplier to 5X and secure 5000 XTZ that will stake to your baker to cover the security deposit requirement.
-You can also secure delegators' XTZ to your baker to cover the security deposit requirement.
-Each XTZ delegated to your baker will be counted 0.5 towards the security deposit requirement.
-For example you can start baking with 1000 XTZ + 5000 XTZ secured from stakers, or you can start baking with 1000 XTZ + 10000 XTZ secured from delegators.
-You can also start baking with 1000 XTZ + 2000 XTZ secured from stakers + 6000 XTZ secured from delegators.
+The minimum security deposit is 6000 XTZ.
+>
+> **Alternative Configurations:**
+> You may start baking with as little as 1000 XTZ if you configure additional sources:
+>
+> * Set baking over staking multiplier to 5X + secure 5000 XTZ from stakers, OR
+> * Secure 10000 XTZ from delegators (each delegated XTZ counts as 0.5 towards the security deposit), OR
+> * Combine: 1000 XTZ + 2000 XTZ from stakers + 6000 XTZ from delegators

 ### Import your DAL attester profile